quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/es/_build/html/_sources/content/chapter3/section4.md

 case, this parameter should be equal to $2\sqrt 2$.

-The intuition is that if the measurements by Alice and Bob lead to a Bell inequality violation, there is no hidden-variable model reproducing the outcomes.
-This absence of hidden-variable model should guarantee the privacy of the obtained outcomes.
+The intuition is that if the measurements by Alice and Bob lead to a Bell inequality violation, there is no local hidden-variable model reproducing the outcomes.
+This absence of local hidden-variable model should guarantee the privacy of the obtained outcomes.
 In other words, if Eve could predict the outcomes by the honest parties, this would constitute a local hidden variable model for the